 If you choose to try your hand at general transcription, don’t work for pennies.
-You have the qualifications, you’re a hard worker, and you’re worth more than that.
+You have the qualifications, you’re a hard worker, and you’re worth a fair paycheck.

 I don’t accept jobs that paid less than $10 per hour.
 If someone wants you to do a one hour file, they need to pay at least $40.
 And once you have some experience under your belt, demand higher pay than that.

 There is a forum that’s an amazing resource for people serious about getting work in general transcription.
 BUT, this board is serious stuff.
 It’s not an open forum to ask newbie type questions or get help with testing.
 What it is is an amazing wealth of information.
 Information that I couldn’t fit into 100 blog posts!
 It’s called Transcription Essentials.
 If you choose to sign up and are accepted, don’t post anything at all until you’ve read so much that you want to take a nap.